 Yes, the insured employee can continue the health insurance cover even after retirement.
-Let’s have a look at a few important things which you should consider if you have resigned or retired from job and want to continue with your previous employer health insurance cover –
+Let’s have a look at a few important things which you should consider if you have resigned or retired from your job and want to continue with your previous employer health insurance cover.

-Nowadays, many companies are letting its employers to continue their group health insurance policies even after retirement or when they quit the job.
-Though, premiums would be much higher as it is now an individual policy and no longer a group cover, you can customise the policy as per your requirements.
+Nowadays, many companies are letting their employees continue their group health insurance policies even after retirement or when they quit the job.
+Though the premium would now be much higher as it gets converted to an individual policy and is no longer a group cover, you can customise the policy as per your requirements.

-Retirement – If you are retiring, keep continuing with the group health insurance cover comes with its own benefits.
+If you are retiring, continuing with the group health insurance cover comes with its own benefits.
 Getting a fresh mediclaim policy after retirement may be a costly affair.

 In fact, some organisations offer separate health insurance policies to their retired employees.

 You have the option to port the health insurance policy given by your employer to an individual health cover.
 The portability feature gives freedom to the policyholder to switch from one insurer to the other without losing benefits earned in the previous insurance policies.
 However, you can convert your group health insurance into individual policy only with the same insurer.
 After staying for one year with the same insurer, you can switch to a new health insurance company.